MarkDing/IoT-Developer-Boot-Camp-Wiki/common/Mesh-Network-Introduction.md

 And a major difference between BLE Mesh and Zigbee is routing.
 While Zigbee uses full, table-based routing BLE Mesh uses a controlled or managed flood.
 In Bluetooth Mesh network, the messages are sent from one node to another through relay nodes by re-broadcasting.
 When a node receives a message that is not intended for itself, the message is rebroadcasted.
 Packets are given a time-to-live (TTL) value to avoid continually re-broadcasting.

-All mesh networks have some similar concept about the network forming process, network topology, security feature, however, the implementation are different.
-We can have a comparison between these two protocol about the items below for understanding them better.
+All mesh networks have some similar concept about the network joining process, network topology, security feature, however, the implementation are different.
+We can have a comparison between these two protocols about the items below for understanding them better.
 * [Mesh network joining process comparison](Mesh-Network-Joining-Process-Comparison)
 * [Mesh network topology comparison](Mesh-Network-Topology-Comparison)
 * [Mesh network security comparison](Mesh-Network-Security-Comparison)